dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 10.2.
 Backward Compatibility Strategy

-The engine implements a versioned approach to minimize future breaking changes:
+The engine implements a versioned approach for built-in steps:
+- Semantic versions for built-in steps (e.g., `tako/checkout@v1`, `tako/checkout@v2`)
-- Schema validation enforces version compatibility
+- Schema extensions follow additive patterns to maintain compatibility
-- New features are additive when possible
-- Deprecation warnings precede breaking changes by at least one major version
-- The migration tool will be enhanced for future schema transitions
+- Deprecation warnings for step versions that will be removed

 ### 10.3.
 Error Recovery Strategies